mobileink/lab.clj.antlr/README.md

 This project is intended as a kind of research workbench for exploring [ANTLR 4](http://www.antlr.org/) with [Clojure](http://clojure.org/).
 It will never be published as a product, so it does not have an alpha-beta-production status.
-What's here seems to work, so if you want to use it, just clone it and hammer away.
+What's included here is enough (I hope) machinery and documentation to get you started working with ANTLR grammars right away, without having to worry about the boring details of running the ANTLR tools, organizing your code, etc.  What's here seems to work, so if you want to use it, just clone it and hammer away.

 The original motivation was to develop a formal grammar for Clojure, so some of the examples are specific to that language.
-But the tools and documentation here are language-agnostcid; ANTLR 4 can be used to develop any grammar, and you can use the tools here to experiment with any grammar.
+But the tools and documentation here are language-agnostic; ANTLR 4 can be used to develop any grammar, and you can use the tools here to experiment with any grammar.